AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Preview_Data_API.md

 The requested interval between index values.
 The default value is the `.DefaultInterval` of the data view.
 Optional if a default is specified.

 `[optional] int countPerGroup`
-The requested number of data items per each group to get data from.
+The number of rows per group.
+It overrides the endIndex.

 `[optional] int groupCount`
 The requested number of groups.